-The perf(1) software provides the performance analysis tools for Linux.
-Performance counters for Linux are a kernel-based subsystem that provide a framework for all things performance analysis.
-It covers hardware level CPU/performance monitoring unit (PMU) features and software features, such as, software counters and tracepoints, as well.
-To use the perf profiling tools, you need to make sure the perf RPM is installed.
-The perf RPM comes with the SLES operating system, it is not an SGI product.
-For more information, see the following man pages: perf-stat(1), perf-top(1), perf-record(1), perf-report(1), perf-list(1).
+Linux Performance Events provides a performance analysis framework for systems that use Intel Xeon Phi technology.
+It includes hardware-level CPU performance monitoring unit (PMU) features, software counters, and tracepoints.

+Before you use these profiling tools, make sure the perf RPM is installed.
+The perf RPM comes with the your operating system and is not an SGI product.

+For more information, see the following man pages: perf(1), perf-stat(1), perf-top(1), perf-record(1), perf-report(1), perf-list(1).
+The perf RPM includes these man pages.